Azure/bicep-registry-modules/avm/res/sql/server/database/README.md

 - Type: string
 - Default: `[resourceGroup().location]`

+### Parameter: `longTermRetentionBackupResourceId`

+The resource identifier of the long term retention backup associated with create operation of this database.

+- Required: No
+- Type: string

 ### Parameter: `maintenanceConfigurationId`

 Maintenance configuration ID assigned to the database.
 This configuration defines the period when the maintenance updates will occur.

 - Required: No
 - Type: string

+### Parameter: `manualCutover`

+Whether or not customer controlled manual cutover needs to be done during Update Database operation to Hyperscale tier.

+- Required: No
+- Type: bool

 ### Parameter: `maxSizeBytes`